benc61116/NLP/plan.md

 You are implementing LoRA (Low-Rank Adaptation) experiments with rank 8 for Llama-2-1.3B.
 Your goal is to match or exceed full fine-tuning performance while dramatically reducing parameter updates.

 CONTEXT:
-- Full fine-tuning complete with performance benchmarks established
+- Running in parallel with full fine-tuning (no dependencies)
 - Target: ≤3% accuracy drop compared to full fine-tuning
 - LoRA rank: 8 (fixed as per research protocol)
-- Hardware: VM2 dedicated to LoRA experiments
+- Hardware: VM1 for MRPC, VM2 for SQuAD (task-based splitting)

 LORA CONFIGURATION:
 1. ARCHITECTURE SETTINGS: